Gain Strategic Pricing Insights from ICAT Budgets

 With a clear view of total contract costs, you can have confidence in both recovering costs and making a profit.
 Export any report to Excel for deeper analysis of budget data, and include supporting budget data in the Cost Volume of a proposal.

-What makes a proposal adequate?
+What makes a pricing proposal reliable?

 DCAA provides guidance for small businesses on its website, www.dcaa.mil, in a presentation entitled Elements of an Adequate Proposal.